 Is numerology superstition?
 Maybe.
 Is it fun?
 Absolutely.
 Helpful?
 Considering numerology will get people to analyze themselves, most certainly.
 However, maybe you will also be very surprised about the results of your own self-analysis.
 Or about the fact how much more natural and easy-going relationships are in which the individuals have a very high degree of numerological compatibility.
 In other words, just give numerology a try.
 Analyze yourself, analyze your friends, look at the compatibility between all of you, and go to the FAQ and manual if you're looking for additional information.

 Above all, remember to have fun.

-Of course, quite luckily there are a good number of scientists and skeptics among us who will not be able to appreciate the "fun" aspect of numerology.
+Of course, quite likely there are a good number of scientists and skeptics among us who will not be able to appreciate the "fun" aspect of numerology.
 In that case, I will happily invite them to set up their own scientific experiments, because the tools Cult of Cupid offers are perfect for that and, in fact, were designed to make scientific analyses so much more easy to carry out.
 So go use these tools.
 Test numerology all you like.
 My personal favorite would be to just cram a group of people with extremely high compatibility into a house and down the street do the same with people who have the most impossibly incompatible numbers.
 Should make for great television and, with the right questions asked, should lead soon enough to statistically significant variations.
 Or maybe not.
 Let's see.

 Obviously, the Cult of Cupid really does terrible as a cult.
 It prefers its members to think for themselves and help improve the information on this website.
 More than a few unknowns exist in numerology, which can only be figured out by generating a large amount of sampling data and having people describe their experiences and observations.
 Hence, feedback is always welcome.